Scheduling with Availability Collection

 └──────────────────────────────────────────────────────────────────┘

 This is the same as Flow 1, Step 1.
-Create a meeting template with autoCollectAvailability: true on the hiring manager participant.
+Create a meeting template with autoCollectAvailability: true on the interviewer's participant entry.
 You can reuse the same template across both flows.

 Step 2: Create the SCHEDULING Campaign